Scaling Agile Development

 Apr 09, 2017

 Holy wars are pretty common in software development.
 Tabs vs Spaces.
 Same line vs Next line.
-Agile vs Waterfall (kidding!).
+Agile vs Waterfall.
+Do not even get us started on the best way to carry out a c++ test or other software tests (kidding!).
 We have a lot of these debates in jest, at least that’s what we tell ourselves (the whiteboard below appeared after a few days of

 drawing redrawing our git branching strategy).